 In the modern history of the 20th century, the H’mong have contributed a lot to the liberation of the Vietnamese against the French and the Americans, and later became part of the 54 ethnic brothers and sisters living on the country of Vietnam.

-Cultural Spotlights of the H’mong People in Sapa
+Traditions and Customs of the H’mong People in Sapa

 The H’mong are the people of etiquette and hospitality, they pay great attention to treating their visiting guests extremely warmly and well.
 If you have the chance to enter a H’mong home, they will try their best to provide you the best experience.
 Usually they will butcher one of their livestock to make a feast to treat you, for example a chicken made into a whole range of dishes.